ppy/osu-wiki/news/2023/2023-12-18-osulazer-updates-preparing-for-ranked-play.md

 date: 2023-12-18 16:00:00 +0000
 ---

-For this last update of the year, the transition to ranked play in the new client is about to begin its final ascent.
+For this last update of the year, the transition to ranked play in the new client is about to begin it's final ascent.

 ![](/wiki/shared/news/2023-12-18-osulazer-updates-preparing-for-ranked-play/banner.jpg)